 Then the president adds:

-As the flashes go off, while the cameras explore faces and the F2003-GA in all their detail (the most interesting are certainly hidden under the skin or perhaps still stored in the workshop to present them at the last moment on the track).
+As the flashes go off, while the cameras explore faces and the F2003-GA in all their details (the most interesting are certainly hidden inside or perhaps still stored at the factory to present them at the last moment on the track).
 Afterwards, Luca Montezemolo hugs Michael Schumacher and Rubens Barrichello as if they were his sons.
 Open applause for everyone, including Jean Todt, who acts as presenter on stage throughout the morning.

 "We want to win the Constructors' and Drivers' World Championships again.
 Formula 1 is our daily passion.
-A beautiful profession".
+A beautiful job".

 "I fear McLaren more than Williams".